Diquark Induced Short-Range Nucleon-Nucleon Correlations \& the EMC Effect: Introduction

 \section{Introduction}

-Diquarks are quark-quark bonds formed at short separation distances and in high pressure environments \cite{Anselmino:1992vg,Jaffe:2004ph,Barabanov:2020jvn}.
-In this work, diquark formation across two nucleons via an attractive quantum chromodynamics (QCD) quark-quark potential is proposed as the underlying QCD-level source of short-range correlations in nuclear matter and, furthermore, the cause of distortions in quark behavior in the nuclear environment.
+Diquarks are quark-quark correlations formed on short-range quantum chromodynamics (QCD) length scales, $d_{qq}\lesssim 1~\rm fm$ \cite{Anselmino:1992vg,Jaffe:2004ph,Barabanov:2020jvn,Wilczek:2004im,Peskin:2019iig}.
+In this work, diquark formation across two nucleons via the attractive QCD quark-quark potential is proposed as the underlying QCD-level source of short-range correlations in nuclear matter and the cause of distortions in quark behavior in the nuclear environment.

-Strong evidence for short-range nucleon-nucleon correlations as a source of distortions of measured nucleon structure functions when bound in nuclei has been found by the CLAS collaboration \cite{Schmookler:2019nvf}.
-Theoretical models of structure function modifications have been studied since the European Muon Collaboration's deep inelastic scattering (DIS) experiments at CERN first revealed the surprising distortions now known as the EMC effect in 1983 \cite{Aubert:1983xm}.
-Two leading explanations for the EMC effect have emerged over time: multi-nucleon mean field models \cite{Cloet:2019mql,Weinstein:2010rt} and the 2-body nucleon-nucleon short range correlation (SRC) model \cite{Norton:2003cb, Hen:2012fm}.
-A QCD model for short range nucleon-nucleon correlations in all nuclei is given in this work, based upon the strong binding energy of spin anti-aligned valence up and down quarks in neighboring nucleons.
-For neighboring nucleons with sufficient wavefunction separation distance, $u$ and $d$ quarks with opposite spins are predicted to form a new scalar diquark via the attractive potential of the antisymmetric $\rm SU(3)_C$ channel $3_C \times 3_C \rightarrow \overline{3}_C$.
-The triplet set of isospin-1 spin-1 diquarks can also contribute to this effect, in particular in the deuteron nucleus (Sec.\ref{sec:hh}), but their higher masses suppress their contributions to ground state wavefunctions.
+Theoretical models of altered quark behavior in the nucleus in the form of nuclear structure function modifications have been studied since the European Muon Collaboration's deep inelastic scattering (DIS) experiments at CERN first revealed the surprising distortions now known as the EMC effect in 1983 \cite{Aubert:1983xm}.
+Two leading explanations for the EMC effect have emerged over time: multi-nucleon mean field models \cite{Cloet:2019mql,Weinstein:2010rt} and the 2-body nucleon-nucleon short-range correlation (SRC) model \cite{Norton:2003cb, Hen:2012fm}.
+Strong evidence for short-range nucleon-nucleon correlations as a source of distortions of measured nucleon structure functions when bound in nuclei has been found by the CLAS collaboration \cite{CLAS:2019vsb}.
+The existence of short-range correlated NN pairs in the nucleus has long been known \cite{Brueckner:1955zzd,1981PhR....76..215F}and SRC were first proposed as the cause of the EMC effect over 30 years ago \cite{1990PhRvC..41.1100C,CiofidegliAtti:1991ae}.

+A QCD basis for short-range nucleon-nucleon correlations in all nuclei is given in this work.
+For neighboring nucleons with sufficient wavefunction overlap, $u$ and $d$ valence quarks with opposite spins are predicted to form a new low-mass scalar diquark via the attractive potential of the antisymmetric $\rm SU(3)_C$ channel $3_C \otimes 3_C \rightarrow \overline{3}_C$.
+The triplet set of isospin-1 spin-1 diquarks can also contribute to this effect, in particular in the deuterium nucleus (Sec.\ref{sec:hh}), but their higher masses suppress their contributions to ground state wavefunctions.